Resources for Students

 The Office of the University Chaplain designs and sponsors a variety of programs on matters of justice, faith and spirituality for small and large campus groups.
 The Office of the University Chaplain fosters learning and personal growth through spiritual, ethical, religious, political and cultural exchange.

-The mission of Barnard’s Well-Woman Health Promotion Program is to promote the health and wellness of the Barnard student body through peer education, educational programming, individual health behavior consultation, campus-wide health campaigns, community outreach and advocacy.
-Well-Woman supports wellness as an integral component of learning.
+The mission of Barnard’s Wellness Spot Health Promotion Program is to promote the health and wellness of the Barnard student body through peer education, educational programming, individual health behavior consultation, campus-wide health campaigns, community outreach and advocacy.
+The Wellness Spot supports wellness as an integral component of learning.

 On-Campus Resources | Non-Confidential